What is Nebula Graph¶

 - Strong data consistency by RAFT protocol

 - SQL-like query language

-Nebula is under Apache 2.0 license, so you can freely download, modify, and deploy the source code to meet your needs.
-You can also freely deploy Nebula as a back-end service to support your SaaS deployment.
+Nebula Graph is under Apache 2.0 license.
+So you can freely download, modify, and deploy the source code to meet your needs.
+You can also freely deploy Nebula Graph as a back-end service to support your SaaS deployment.

-In order to prevent cloud providers monetizing from the project without contributing back, we added Commons Clause 1.0 to the project.
-As mentioned above, we fully commit to the open source community.
+In order to prevent cloud providers from monetizing the project without contributing back, we added Commons Clause 1.0 to the project.
+As mentioned, we are fully committed to the open source community.
 We would love to hear your thoughts on the licensing model and are willing to make it more suitable for the community.

 Contributions are warmly welcomed and greatly appreciated.
 Here are a few ways you can contribute: